Maikel Garcia Preview, Player Props: Royals vs. Tigers

 - The Tigers rank 12th in baseball in home runs given up (183 total, 1.2 per game).

-- Olson makes the start for the Tigers, his 18th of the season.
-He is 5-7 with a 4.13 ERA and 96 strikeouts through 98 2/3 innings pitched.

-- In his last appearance on Thursday against the Los Angeles Dodgers, the righty threw six innings, giving up one earned run while surrendering two hits.
+- In his most recent time out on Friday, the lefty tossed seven scoreless innings against the Oakland Athletics while surrendering two hits.

-- The 24-year-old has put together a 4.13 ERA and 8.8 strikeouts per nine innings across 20 games this season, while allowing a batting average of .214 to his opponents.
+- The 26-year-old has amassed an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .201 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.